-In March, the Trump Administration outlined spending priorities.
-There are no details on many of the changes proposed.
-The overall cuts to Labor, Education, Health and Human Services, and other agencies are intended to offset the large increases in funding to Defense, Homeland Security, and Veterans Affairs.
+In March, the Trump Administration laid out their spending priorities going forward.
+It does not go into depth on many of the changes proposed.
+The overall cuts to Labor, Education, Health and Human Services and other agencies are intended to offset the large increases in funding to Defense, Homeland Security, and Veterans Affairs.